Safe Harbor Statement

 The cost of servicing our debt could reduce our profitability if interest rates remain at elevated levels.

-Our unsecured syndicated senior credit facility, term facility and receivable facility bear interest at variable rates.
+Our unsecured syndicated senior credit facility, term facility and receivables facility bear interest at variable rates.
 We have entered into interest rate swap contracts and a forward-starting interest rate swap contract to reduce our exposure to fluctuations in variable interest rates on current and future interest payments that we owe on a portion of our variable rate borrowings.
-Interest rates over the past two years have been substantially higher than the three years prior to 2022, which has increased our debt expense.
+While the Federal Reserve began cutting interest rates in the latter part of 2024, interest rates remain relatively high.
 If interest rates remain elevated or increase, the cost of servicing our variable rate debt not covered by our interest rate swaps could materially reduce our profitability and cash flows.
 For additional information regarding our interest rate risk, see Item 7A, “Quantitative and Qualitative Disclosures about Market Risk” of this Form 10-K.

 Changes in tax laws and accounting standards related to tax matters have caused, and may in the future cause, fluctuations in our effective tax rate.

-Taxation and tax policy changes, tax rate changes, new tax laws, revised tax law interpretations and changes in accounting standards and guidance related to tax matters may cause fluctuations in or adversely affect our effective tax rate.
+We file income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
+Taxation and tax policy changes, tax rate changes, new tax laws, changes in tax law interpretations and changes in accounting standards and guidance related to tax matters may cause fluctuations in or adversely affect our effective tax rate.
 Our effective tax rate may also be impacted by changes in the geographic mix of our earnings.

 We cannot assure you we will continue paying dividends at the current rates, or at all.